Wolf3s/xbmc4xbox-python/python/Doc/library/xml.sax.reader.rst

 .. method:: Locator.getColumnNumber()

-   Return the column number where the current event begins.
+   Return the column number where the current event ends.

 .. method:: Locator.getLineNumber()

-   Return the line number where the current event begins.
+   Return the line number where the current event ends.

 .. method:: Locator.getPublicId()